 While fraud in healthcare is widely recognised as a major problem (since it usually gets the headlines), it is just one part of the broader Fraud, Waste, Abuse and Error (FWAE).

-But overall, the total impact of FWAE is much higher (with estimates of as much as $800 billion per year [4]).
+Fraud alone is estimated to cost the U.S. healthcare system between $100 billion and $300 billion annually.
+But overall, the total impact of FWAE is much higher, with estimates of as much as $800 billion per year.

-Reducing financial losses
+- Reducing financial losses

-Decreasing administrative burden
+- Decreasing administrative burden

-Speed up payments
+- Speeding up payments

-Ensure regulatory compliance
+- Ensuring regulatory compliance

-From my own perspective, I've witnessed the success that these systems can achieve, especially when compared to traditional systems that are heavily reliant on human-coded rules: these AI solutions are much more effective and robust.
+From my own perspective, I've witnessed the success that these systems can achieve, especially when compared to traditional systems that are heavily reliant on human-coded rules.
+These AI solutions are much more effective and robust.

 3. Solving EHR Interoperability

-Lack of interoperability can affect patient care, resulting in “duplicate tests, medication errors, and gaps in care” [5]
+- Lack of interoperability can affect patient care, resulting in duplicate tests, medication errors, and gaps in care

-Only 56% of hospitals can electronically find, send, receive, and integrate patient health information from outside sources [6].
+- Only 56% of hospitals can electronically find, send, receive, and integrate patient health information from outside sources

 AI offers some promising solutions:

-Data Harmonisation: NLP can "translate" data between EHR formats
+Data Harmonisation: NLP can "translate" data between EHR formats.

-Unstructured Data Analysis: Extract key information from physician notes
+Unstructured Data Analysis: Extract key information from physician notes.

-Semantic Interoperability: Advanced NLP models can preserve meaning when sharing data
+Semantic Interoperability: Advanced NLP models can preserve meaning when sharing data.

-Automated Data Mapping: ML to streamline system integration
+Automated Data Mapping: ML to streamline system integration.

-Secure Data Sharing: Techniques like federated learning enable privacy-preserving analytics
+Secure Data Sharing: Techniques like federated learning enable privacy-preserving analytics.

 These improvements can lead to better coordination of care, fewer repeated tests, and more informed decision-making.